-- Future estate planning: A POA can help plan for any potential events in the future, like a debilitating brain injury or dementia.
-This person can handle the principal’s affairs in advance and can take their place if they can’t do so themself.
+- Estate planning: A POA can help you plan for potential events in the future, like a debilitating brain injury or dementia.
+Your agent can handle your affairs in advance.

-Can a power of attorney write checks to themselves?
+Can a person with power of attorney write checks to themselves?

-A power of attorney does allow the agent to accept checks on behalf of the principal, but they can’t write personal checks from the principal to themselves.
-However, they can accept checks from:
+An agent with power of attorney is also able to accept checks on behalf of the principal.
+In particular, they can accept checks from:

 Additional things to consider

-If you’re planning to appoint a power of attorney, keep in mind the capacity your agent will be working in.
+If you’re planning to grant power of attorney, keep in mind the capacity your agent will be working in.
 Stay safe and remember:

 - Power of attorney fraud is real: If you don’t do your homework, your potential agent could create a forged POA document or give themselves more power than you’d like to hand over.
 Power of attorney abuse means that they can have access to your bank and other financial assets, possibly depleting them.

 - Tell others about your POA: Don’t keep your power of attorney between you and your agent.
-Instead, share the name of your agent with others.
-Tell your doctors, relatives and others that you’ve appointed this person.
-That way, others can keep tabs on this person’s actions.
+Instead, share the name of your agent with your doctors, relatives and others so they can keep tabs on this person’s actions.

 - An extra barrier might be helpful: You can require in your power of attorney document that your agent report to another person when making financial transactions, like paying bills or selling property.